wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/collector/filtering.md

 * [Events Filtering](#events-filtering)

 ## Introduction
-The Wavefront Collector supports filtering metrics and events.
+The Kubernetes Metrics Collector supports filtering metrics and events.
 Filters are based on [glob patterns](https://github.com/gobwas/glob#syntax) (similar to standard wildcards).

 ## Metrics Filtering

-The Wavefront Collector for Kubernetes supports filtering metrics before they are reported to Wavefront.
+The Kubernetes Metrics Collector supports filtering metrics before they are reported to the Operations for Applications service.
 The following filtering options are supported for metrics:

   * **metricAllowList**: List of glob patterns.
 Only metrics with names matching this list are reported.
   * **metricDenyList**: List of glob patterns.
 Metrics with names matching this list are dropped.